 Kansas Fines and Penalties

 If you have decided to pay traffic citations in Kansas and admit your guilt, then you must submit the full amount to the corresponding court.
 KS ticket violation payments may vary on a case-by-case basis.
 In addition to the base traffic ticket fee, other fines and court costs (docketing fees) may be assessed as well.
 In general, Kansas traffic citation fines are listed on the back of the form.
 If this is not the case, then contact the corresponding court to obtain the exact amount of your violation.
 Though fees can be paid via mail or the internet, certain offenses may require a mandatory court appearance.
+Due to the severity of certain fines, many drivers prefer to do all they can to avoid paying traffic fines.
+The best way to increase your chances of successfully fighting a traffic ticket is to hire a qualified lawyer, which can be done easily online.

 The following list includes different traffic violations and the fees attached to each in the city of Topeka: